DAI 2026 · Hong Kong8th International Conference on Distributed AIHong Kong · Nov 29 - Dec 2, 2026

 AI Research Autonomy Disclosure

-• AI systems, base models, agents, tools, and versions used
+• AI systems, base models, tools, versions, and workflow configuration

-• Roles of AI systems in ideation, literature review, hypothesis generation, experiment design, implementation, analysis, writing, revision, and review
+• Stage-by-stage AI and human roles across ideation, literature review, hypothesis generation, experiment design, implementation, data collection, analysis, writing, revision, and self-review or rebuttal

-• Validation steps for citations, claims, data handling, experiments, originality, and licensing, where appropriate
+• Validation steps for citations, claims, data, experiments, originality, licensing, privacy, and safety

 • Whether the submission seeks eligibility for AI Paper Track awards

-Authors remain fully responsible for the correctness, originality, integrity, citations, claims, experiments, and writing of their submissions.
+Authors remain fully responsible for the correctness, originality, completeness, citations, declarations, experiments, and writing of their submissions.
+The submission metadata and autonomy_disclosure.yaml must clearly document the role and extent of AI and human participation.

 Call · 06